-Women make up around 14% of construction industry professionals, and this number is set to rise, providing greater diversity of choice for those looking to find a builder.
-But Beth Skinner, a self-employed bricklayer who recently passed her apprenticeship at Hull College, believes negative media coverage can be an inhibiting factor.
+Women currently make up around 14% of construction industry professionals, according to Go Construct, and this number is set to rise, providing greater diversity of choice for those looking to find a builder.

 Women in Construction Have Growing Influence